MalombaKevin/Third-Eye/steps.md

 # Instructions
 ### A user should be able to:
-+ Sign in with the application to start using.
++ Sign in with the application to start using. (done)
 + Set up a profile about me and a general location and my neighborhood name.
 + Find a list of different businesses in my neighborhood.
 + Find Contact Information for the health department and Police authorities near my neighborhood.
-+ Create Posts that will be visible to everyone in my neighborhood.
++ Create Posts that will be visible to everyone in my neighborhood.*
-+ Change My neighborhood when I decide to move out.
++ Change My neighborhood when I decide to move out. *
-+ Only view details of a single neighborhood.
++ Only view details of a single neighborhood. *

 # Classes